 ➡️ Locanda Ai Santi Apostoli (Budget in Cannaregio)

 ➡️ Ca Nigra Lagoon Resort (Mid-Prices in Santa Croce)

 ➡️ Hotel Casa Verardo (Mid-Priced in San Marco)

 ➡️ Ca’ Di Dio Small Luxury Hotel (Lux hotel in Castello)

 First published in 2018, last updated in August 2023

 You can also subscribe to Tour News; fill in the fields below with your name and email address, and check your mailbox to confirm your email subscription.

 We respect your privacy, deliver only valuable content.
 No spam ever.

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book tours, accommodation, and rental car, or purchase my book using the links below.
 Thank you!

 ITALY TOURS + TRIP PLANNING SERVICES